University Library (University of Illinois Urbana-Champaign): Digital collections

 The University Library is involved with several digitization projects.
 The History, Philosophy, and Newspaper Library's Illinois Digital Newspaper Project, begun in 2005, has made digitized versions of nearly 50 different newspapers available online.
 The project is ongoing, and the University Library hopes to digitize considerably more of its large newspaper collection.
 Similarly, the university's famed emblem book collection has begun to be digitized, with many emblems now available for perusal on an open-access website hosted by the University Library.

 The University Library is committed to increasing access to its public domain works, and as such is currently working with Google Books; the Committee on Institutional Cooperation and Google; and the Open Content Alliance and its partners HathiTrust, Internet Archive, and Illinois Harvest.

 Services

-The University of Illinois at Urbana–Champaign Library offers a variety of services for its affiliates and community members.
+The University of Illinois Urbana-Champaign Library offers a variety of services for its affiliates and community members.

 Research assistance

 The University Library serves researchers of all levels.
 They can assist with finding information and scholarship across disciplines through reference and instructional services.